Gurubalan-GIT/reply-trees/README.md

 ### Operations on CRUD

+- If we were to use arrays, this is going to be incredibly expensive for deep nested comment operations.
+- If we were to recursively solve this, this would result in an expensive computation as well.

 This is where we use data structures to solve time complexity issues.
 Each comment has a reference to it's root comment tree and it's subsequent parent comment tree's `key`.